Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 __v is used to keep a track of version of the data initially when a document is created the version is 0 and it chaanges according to updates we make in document.

-we should always our DB opeartions in try-catch block to catch a potential error that might occur while saving the data to our database.
+we should always wrap our  DB opeartions in try-catch block to catch a potential error that might occur while saving the data to our database.
 ```javascript
  const user = new User(userObj);